-Inverness workshop delivers health and social care with IoT
+Inverness workshop on IoT health and social care

 - This story was featured in Press and Journal (Inverness, Highlands and Islands) on 2 October 2019.